denoland/deno/docs/getting_started/typescript.md

 **Why not use the triple-slash type reference in TypeScript files?**

 The TypeScript compiler supports triple-slash directives, including a type reference directive.
-If Deno used this, it would interfere with the behavior of the TypeScript compiler.
+If Deno used this, it would interfere with the behaviour of the TypeScript compiler.
 Deno only looks for the directive in JavaScript (and JSX) files.